My First Interview Experience 👨🏾💻

 This week's challenge is the #MyFirstInterviewExperience where developers get to share their first interview experience and lessons learned from it.
 While this is my own story, I look forward to reading yours and hope developers preparing for interviews will learn from these stories.

 My first interview experience was for an internship role at Upnepa NG, a company in Lagos, Nigeria.
 Upnepa is a data-driven platform that gives real-time (On/Off) information and total hours of electricity supply in selected areas, communities, and homes across Nigeria.

-I saw the advert for the role of Web Developer Intern in October 2018 posted on Facebook by one of Upnepa co-founders.
-As at then, Upnepa just got started and just joined an acceleration program in collaboration with Facebook and CCHUB at NG_HUB from Facebook.
+I saw the advert for the role of Web Developer Intern in October 2018 posted on Facebook by one of Upnepa's co-founders.
+As of then, Upnepa just got started and just joined an acceleration program in collaboration with Facebook and CCHUB at NG_HUB from Facebook.